adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 minikube start
 ```

- It'll take some time to pull the required images and initial setup.
+ It'll take some time to pull the required images and do the initial setup.

 Check the status by running